Configuring global modules and directories in WildFly

 </module>

-If you have included files in your global directory, they can be loaded as well by your applications using the context ClassLoader of your current thread:
+If you include property files in your global directory, then you can also access them using the context ClassLoader of your current thread:

 Thread.currentThread().getContextClassLoader().getResourceAsStream("file.properties");